Why OEM

 4.pngDiverse opportunities

-Occupational and environmental medicine offers a wide range of career opportunities, from working in large hospitals and clinics to consulting with businesses and government agencies.
-Current ACOEM members work in every setting imaginable, from the nation’s leading hospitals to automotive manufacturers, entertainment, and more.
+OEM offers a wide range of career opportunities, from working in large hospitals and clinics to consulting with businesses and government agencies.
+ACOEM members work in a variety of settings, from the nation’s leading hospitals to automotive manufacturers, entertainment, and more.

 Competencies of the OEM Physician